Instructor Notes

 Instructor Note

 You may ask each trainee in a lesson team to create an episode file for the episode they are responsible for.
-Be careful here to ensure that participants who are collaborating on the same repository do not create conflicts e.g. by editing the same file or creating files with identical names.
+Encourage participants to use pull requests here, to ensure that they do not create conflicts e.g. by editing the same file or creating files with identical names.
+Or ask them to observe only and not to follow along while you demonstrate this the first time: they will have an opportunity to practice the steps for themselves in an upcoming exercise.

 Troubleshooting the Lesson Build (~10 mins)